 The Leon Valley Police Department’s Bicycle Safety Program educates school children regarding the bicycle laws applicable in the State of Texas.
 They provide safety advice on riding bicycles, as well as discuss safety items that could save a child’s life in an accident.
 Officers also provide demonstrations and simple steps on how to maintain and care for a bicycle.

 Children in Leon Valley are taught what to do when approached by strangers.
 Rules on what to do are discussed and "what if” situations are presented to ensure the children understand how they can be tricked by strangers.

-Programs in Home Security, Personal Safety, Theft and Fraud Prevention have been developed to address the unique needs of the elder citizens in the Leon Valley community.
+Programs in Home Security, Personal Safety, Theft, and Fraud Prevention have been developed to address the unique needs of the elder citizens in the Leon Valley community.
 Officers work closely with the assisted living facilities, senior living apartments and families of seniors to ensure they are not victims of crime.
-The Leon Valley Police Department attends many events involving seniors in an effort to stress safety and security in their community.
+The Leon Valley Police Department attends events involving seniors to stress safety and security in their community.

 Presentations are available to teenage and adult groups on local and statewide statistics.
 In the presentations, our officers cover the present laws concerning Driving While Intoxicated (DWI), Involuntary Manslaughter, and other traffic related crimes that can occur.